OUR Ethos AND Values

-Moral purpose and ethical values are key to our core purpose of providing the best education we can for our children.
+Moral purpose and ethical values are key to our core purpose of providing a high quality education for all our children.

 People learning and working at Kingsmead Primary School are supported in developing a lifelong love of learning and to be useful and kind members of the local and global community.

 A broad and rich curriculum supports the development of intellect and good character.
 At Kingsmead we believe in the intrinsic value of learning and study to nurture our curiosity, interest, joyfulness - and awe and wonder.
 Learning and achievement lead to better outcomes and happier lives; learning and achievement foster a deeper understanding and respect for the diversity of human culture and the natural world, to the benefit of everyone and the natural world.

 Each person learning and working at Kingsmead is expected to contribute and participate fully to the benefit of themselves, other people and the environment.
-We understand that, while only one species among many, our actions affect the whole future of our planet.
+We understand that, while only one species among many, our actions will affect the future of our planet.

 Every Child Matters ~ we aim for every child (and adult) in our school community to: